 - Edinburgh Young Persons' Service delivers Independent Living Skills group workshops which enable young people with experience of care or homelessness to learn the skills to maintain a tenancy, engage with work or volunteering, and improving wellbeing

-- Help on Managing Everything (HoME) provides additional mental health and practical support to Link Housing Association and Paragon Housing Association tenants who are struggling to maintain their tenancies
+- Help on Managing Everything (HoME) provides intensive housing management support to Link Housing Association and Paragon Housing Association tenants who are struggling to maintain their tenancies

 - Building Resilience for a Better Home is a remote self-help service in Glasgow, Inverclyde, East Ayrshire, North Lanarkshire, and West Lothian which supports tenants of Larkfield, Horizon, and Link Housing Associations who are at risk of losing their tenancies due to poor mental health